geekypunk/GitHubTrends/README.md

 The text below x-axis is of the format

 impactUserName --> repo he impacted | change in number of watchers in 1 hour

+The growthcurves images comparing the actual and predicted growth are in *growthCurvesBackup[https://github.com/geekypunk/GitHubTrends/tree/master/python/growthCurvesBackup] folder*